 This is important if your content is related to your business.
-Auto responders are effective in collecting qualified leads because they are completely opt-in based — they are a tool for permission marketing.
+Auto responders are effective in collecting qualified leads because they are completely opt-in based — they are a tool for permission and email marketing.
 They also help organize leads into different categories, so you can separate the qualified from the unqualified ones.
 E-courses, SaaS products, and B2B services particularly consider auto responders as an important part of their lead generation strategies.

 Some of the auto responders that you can use are: